Yeh Dil Aashiqanaa

-Yeh Dil Aashiqanaa is a 2002 Indian Hindi-language romantic thriller action film directed by Kuku Kohli, with music by Nadeem–Shravan.
+Yeh Dil Aashiqanaa is a 2002 Indian Hindi-language romantic action thriller film directed by Kuku Kohli and produced by Aruna Irani.
 The film stars Karan Nath and Jividha Sharma.

-Synopsis
+Plot

-Karan Malhotra and Pooja are studying at the same college in Pune.
-They fall in love, and everything seems to be going fine until one day, while visiting her brother in Mumbai, Pooja's flight is hijacked by a group of terrorists, following the arrest of their leader Ashraf-ul-Haq Malik (Vishal Khanna).
+Karan Malhotra and Pooja study at the same college in Pune.
+They fall in love, and everything seems to be going well until one day, while visiting her brother in Mumbai, Pooja's flight is hijacked by a group of terrorists following the arrest of their leader, Ashraf-ul-Haq Malik.

-The hijacking has been engineered by Pooja's brother Vijay Varma, who is in league with the terrorist head Akhmash Jalal.
-Vijay is unaware of the fact that his sister is on the flight.
-When he realizes this, he is unable to do anything, as Akhmash forbids him from doing anything to jeopardize their mission.
+The hijacking has been orchestrated by Pooja's brother, Vijay Varma, who is in league with the terrorist leader Akhmash Jalal.
+Vijay is unaware that his sister is on the flight.
+When he realises this, he is unable to do anything, as Akhmash forbids him from jeopardising their mission.

-Karan risks his life and rescues Pooja and the other passengers, getting rid of all the hijackers on the plane in the process, thus inviting the wrath of Akhmash and Vijay.
+Karan risks his life to rescue Pooja and the other passengers, eliminating all the hijackers on the plane in the process, thereby incurring the wrath of Akhmash and Vijay.
 Akhmash then sets out to kill Karan.
-On the other hand, Vijay puts his foot down when Pooja reveals her intentions of marrying Karan.
+Meanwhile, Vijay puts his foot down when Pooja reveals her intention to marry Karan.

-Pooja and Karan decide to escape, but they are chased and nabbed by Akhmash and his men and held captive in his den.
-Akhmash then tries to blackmail the Indian government by demanding the release of his leader, Ashraf-ul-Haq Mallik, as a ransom for the lives of Karan and Pooja.
-The Indian government decides to release Ashraf-ul-Haq Mallik to rescue Karan.
-In the last scene, there is a fight between Karan and the terrorists, and all the bad guys are killed, including Ashraf-ul-Haq Mallik.
-Karan and Pooja are united.
+Pooja and Karan decide to escape, but they are pursued and captured by Akhmash and his men, who hold them captive in his den.
+Akhmash then attempts to blackmail the Indian government by demanding the release of his leader, Ashraf-ul-Haq Mallik, in exchange for the lives of Karan and Pooja.
+The Indian government agrees to release Ashraf-ul-Haq Mallik to save them.
+In the final scene, Karan fights the terrorists, and all the villains are killed, including Ashraf-ul-Haq Mallik.
+Karan and Pooja are finally reunited.